- TechNet supports a strong federal data breach notification law establishing a robust set of uniform protections for all Americans.

 - A national breach notification standard will provide companies and customers with consistent, actionable notice of a data breach that could result in substantial harm and should include the following:

-- Notice there is a risk of substantial harm; requiring notice in other instances will only burden companies and confuse customers with frivolous notifications.
+- Notice if there is a risk of substantial harm;

-- Notification requirements should take into account the need to protect the intellectual property of reporting parties, information that could undermine security, and sensitive information, including consumer data.
+- Notification requirements should consider any needed delays to determine the nature of any breach, including law enforcement requests for delay, the need to protect the intellectual property of reporting parties, information that could undermine security of other individuals, companies, or systems, and sensitive information, including consumer data.

-- A federal data breach notification law should preempt the patchwork of state laws in this area.
+- A federal data breach notification law should preempt the patchwork of state laws in this area and consider other federal breach notification obligations.

 - Statutory requirements and obligations should be pinned to adherence to clear objective goals and outcomes, not specific security standards, which change over time.

-- Data accessed that is not used or rendered unusable by encryption, redaction, or any other security method or technology should not be considered having been breached.
+- Data rendered unusable by encryption, redaction, or any other security method or technology should not be considered having been breached.

 - The distinction between an account takeover of a customer’s online account and a data breach should be explicitly recognized in statutes, with differentiated provisions and reporting methodologies.

-- Any statutory definition of personally identifiable information that triggers notification should be limited to information that, if compromised, could identify a specific individual and lead to substantial harm.
+- Any statutory definition of personally identifiable information that triggers notification should exclude publicly available data and be limited to information that, if compromised, could identify a specific individual and lead to substantial harm.

-- Public safety entities should be provided the appropriate level of resources to help deter, identify, track, and punish identity theft or other substantial harm stemming from criminal behavior, and provide assistance to consumers.
+- Public safety entities should be provided the appropriate level of resources to help deter, identify, track, and hold accountable perpetrators of identity theft and provide assistance to consumers.

-- Legislation that includes private rights of action and civil penalties would significantly undermine the effectiveness of a federal data breach notification law without providing substantive breach protections for consumers.
+- Legislation should not include private rights of action and civil penalties that would significantly undermine the effectiveness of a federal data breach notification law without providing commensurate protections for consumers.